 - 1. Park the machine on a flat, level surface.
-Disengage the PTO, stop the engine, and engage the parking brake. - 2.
+Engage the parking brake, disengage the PTO, turn the ignition switch to OFF, and remove the key from the ignition. - 2.
 Chock the front wheels to prevent the machine from rolling.
 Raise the rear of the machine and secure with jack stands.
 The jack stands must be under the bumper of the machine. - 3.
-Position the jack underneath the rear cross member of the transmission cradle and slowly raise the rear suspension to relieve the pressure on the upper shock mounting bolts. - Remove the upper shock mounting hardware and pivot the shock to the next higher numbered position (see Figure 31).
+Position the jack underneath the rear cross member of the transmission cradle and slowly raise the rear suspension to relieve the pressure on the upper shock mounting bolts. - 4.
+Remove the upper shock mounting hardware and pivot the shock to the position labelled #2 in figure 30.
 Adjust the jack to align the shock mounts to shocks. - 5.
 Remove the jack from under the transmission cradle. - 6.
 Remove the jack stands from underneath the machine.